As a Registered Yoga School (RYS) with Yoga Alliance U.S. we have the following policies in place:

 Please note that the home practice is an essential part of the training and that timely homework submissions are expected.
 Late homework submissions incur a penalty of $30 administration and marking fee per piece.
 An extension for homework submissions might be given, however the student needs to apply for the extension in writing at least 3 days before the submission is due.

-Cancellation or withdrawal
+Cancellation or withdrawal for teacher training courses

 - The NZ$500 registration fee is non-refundable.